arnodelorme/wp15/usecase-2.4/README.md

 ### Software Installation

-This requires the GitHub wp15 repository, [MATLAB](https://www.mathworks.com) with the [EEGLAB](https://sccn.ucsd.edu/eeglab) external toolbox and the [LIMO MEEG master version](https://github.com/LIMO-EEG-Toolbox/limo_tools/tree/master) plugin.
+This requires the GitHub wp15 repository, [MATLAB](https://www.mathworks.com) with the [EEGLAB](https://sccn.ucsd.edu/eeglab) external toolbox.
+Once EEGLAB is installed,
+and the [LIMO MEEG master version](https://github.com/LIMO-EEG-Toolbox/limo_tools/tree/master) plugin.
 The FieldTrip-lite plugin is downloaded automatically.

 The LIMO tools must be placed inside the EEGLAB plugin folder as shown below.